Recycling Program Frequently Asked Questions

 Yes.
 While glass beverage containers go in the cart for glass, most others (such as plastic, aluminum, or gable-top juice containers) go in the cart for containers.
 Foil drink pouches, however, are not accepted in your municipal recycling but can be recycled at Return-It depots.
 But before placing your refundable, empty containers into the cart, consider taking them back to a Return-It depot.
 Your items will still be recycled, and you’ll collect the deposit you paid at point-of-purchase.
 After all, you paid the deposit… don’t miss the refund! |

-What should I do with my old yellow and blue bags? |
+What should I do with old blue bags previously used for newsprint? |

 What numbers for plastic containers are accepted in the recycling? |